Alistair-Turcan/iRibo/README.md

 ## GetCandidateORFs:

 Begin by generating candidate ORFs for translation assessment.
-This results in a file "candidate_orfs" with potential ORFs.
+This results in two files:
+- candidate_orfs: A list of all candidate ORFs that will be assessed for translation.
+This is filtered due to overlapping translation signals being hard to separate.
+- all_orfs: A list of every possible ORF that exists in the genome or transcriptome.

 ./iRibo --RunMode=GetCandidateORFs --Genome=path/to/genome.fa --Annotations=path/to/annotations.gtf